ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 ![alt text](assets/567.png)
 ![alt text](assets/568.png)

-Screenshot of fast route guide present in `openlane/designs/picorv32a/runs/26-03_08-45/tmp/routing` directory
+Screenshot of fast route guide present in `openlane/designs/picorv32a/runs/11-11_15_47/tmp/routing` directory
 ![alt text](assets/569.png)

-#### 3. Post-Route OpenSTA timing analysis with the extracted parasitics of the route.
+#### 3. Post-Route OpenSTA timing analysis with the extracted parasitics of the route

 Commands to be run in OpenLANE flow to do OpenROAD timing analysis with integrated OpenSTA in OpenROAD